-These tax calculators do an adequate job for the most part.
-However, none of them includes the premium tax credit when you get health insurance under the Affordable Care Act (ACA), also known as Obamacare.
-To millions of people who get subsidy for health insurance from the ACA, this is a major gap, because their income affects the amount of subsidy they will receive.
-Getting more subsidy reduces their tax dollar for dollar; qualifying for less subsidy increases their tax dollar for dollar.
+Most online tax calculators don’t include the effect on the premium tax credit when you get health insurance under the Affordable Care Act (ACA), also known as Obamacare.
+This is a major gap for millions of people who get a subsidy for health insurance from the ACA because their income affects the amount of subsidy they will receive.
+Getting a larger subsidy reduces their tax dollar for dollar; qualifying for less subsidy increases their tax dollar for dollar.

 Scenario

-Two adults, both age 60, retired, married filing jointly, no dependents.
-They live on $40k traditional IRA withdrawals and $5k qualified dividends.
+A retired couple, both age 60, Nevada residents, married filing jointly, with no dependents.
+They live on $40k pension income and $5k qualified dividends.
 They have no other income or deductions.
 The full price of the second lowest cost Silver plan from the ACA marketplace is $2,000/month.
-They chose that plan, paying $250/month out of pocket, with $1,750/month from the advance subsidy.
-Questions:
+They chose that plan, paying $250/month out of pocket.
+The government pays $1,750/month directly to the insurance company as an advance subsidy.

-- How does it affect their taxes if they convert additional $10,000 from their traditional IRA to Roth?
+- How does it affect their taxes if they convert additional money from their traditional IRA to Roth?

-- How does it affect their taxes if they realize $10,000 in long-term capital gains?
+- How does it affect their taxes if they realize some long-term capital gains?

-We go to the Calculations tab.
-First we enter their filing status, number of dependents, and ages starting at cell G2.
+Go to the Calculations tab.
+First, you enter your filing status, your number of dependents, and your ages starting at cell G2.

-Next we enter their income.
-Because they are retired, we skip the paycheck items and we go down to non-paycheck income starting at cell D23.
-We only input into cells in green.
+Next, you enter your income.
+Because the couple in our scenario are both retired, we skip the paycheck items and we go down to the non-paycheck income starting at cell D23.
+You only input into cells highlighted in green.
 Use annual numbers here.

-Then we go down to the monthly average expense section and enter the full price health insurance premium and the advance subsidy in cells B113 and B114.
+Then you go down to the monthly average expense section and enter the full price of the health insurance premium and the advance subsidy in cells B113 and B114.
 Remember to enter the monthly numbers here.
 Enter the advance subsidy amount as a negative number.
+If you mouse over cells B113 and B114, you will see some instructions there.

-Now scroll to the far right to cell AC87 or use the find function in your spreadsheet software to locate “Form 8962.”
-Enter the full price of the second lowest cost Silver plan in cell AE99.
+Now scroll to the far right to cell AC88 or use the find function in your spreadsheet software to locate “Form 8962.”
+Enter the full price of the second lowest cost Silver plan in cell AE100.
 Use the annual number here.
-You may notice it shows “Other 48” in this area.
-If you live in Alaska or Hawaii, enter “AK” or “HI” in cell H35.
+You may notice it shows “Other 48” in 8 rows above.
+If you live in Alaska or Hawaii, make sure to enter “AK” or “HI” in cell H35.

 Finally, we go back to the tax calculation area starting at cell F11.
 This shows their baseline estimated federal income tax.

-As you see from above, the spreadsheet estimates that this retired couple will pay $2,552 in federal income tax for 2018.
-With $45,000 in AGI, that’s average tax rate under 6%.
+As you see from above, the spreadsheet estimates that this retired couple will pay $1,490 in federal income tax and receive $1,002 in additional ACA premium tax credit on top of the advance credit already paid directly to the health insurance company.
+With $45,000 in AGI, that’s an average tax rate under 4% before health insurance subsidies.
 Normally they would be good candidates for converting a part of their traditional IRA to Roth to take advantage of their low tax rate before they start Social Security and before RMDs start.

 Roth Conversion